 Yes.
 In Part 1, you only speak to the examiner, but in Part 2, you must talk to each other.
-In this part, it is important that you speak to each other and NOT to the examiner, unless something is not clear to you.
+In this part, it is important that you speak to each other and NOT to the examiner, unless you need to ask them a question.